-Kazuto Mihara is the creator of the manga The World Is Dancing, which is being adapted into a television anime for Summer 2026.
-The series explores the origins of Noh theater through the story of a young boy who becomes the art form's co-founder Zeami.
-HIDIVE acquired the series for simulcast in the U.S., Canada, the U.K., Ireland, Australia, and New Zealand, announcing the deal on June 8, 2026.
+Kazuto Mihara is the original author of the manga The World Is Dancing, which received a television anime adaptation in summer 2026.
+The anime was first announced with HIDIVE acquiring streaming rights for several English-speaking territories, and it began streaming early on Prime Video Japan on June 29 before its July 2 broadcast premiere.
+The series explores the origins of Noh theater through the story of a young boy who becomes the co-founder Zeami.

 Synthesized by Yomimono from the cited Yomimono stories below, each itself